I enjoy compact gardening on a budget and have grown my own tobacco for many years.

 - Somewhere to grow the plants: The seedlings need to be planted at least 2 ft apart, in rows that are at least 2 ft apart, although 3 feet between rows is better.
 They prefer full sun but will grow well in partial shade.
 The leaves will be up to 2 ft long each at the lowest, widest part of the plant.
 A full-grown plant is 7 ft tall and self-supporting, so make sure you have enough space before you plant the seedlings.

 - A small knife: This will be used to slit the leaves and prepare them for curing.

 - A thin tomato stake (or something similar), a length of cord or wire, and some nails: You'll use these to hang your tobacco leaves to cure.
 Measure the space you'll be using to see how much wire/cord you'll need.
 Two nails are enough to hang one length of cord/wire.
 Plan accordingly.

 - A warm, dry place to cure your tobacco: Attics and garages typically work best.

 - Knife and cutting board, food processor, tobacco slicer, OR pasta maker: See the section below on "Preparing the End Product" and choose whichever method suits you best.

-- Stand the tray in a dish so that you can water it without soaking the carpet.
+- Stand the container in a dish so that you can water it without soaking the carpet.

-- Cover with a newspaper or a bit of cardboard and keep damp.
+- Cover the soil with newspaper or a bit of cardboard to keep it damp.

-- In about 2 weeks, the seedlings should start showing.
+- In about two weeks, the seedlings should start showing.

-- Thin the seedlings as soon as they're big enough, either placing individuals into four-inch pots or about a dozen into an ice-cream container.
+- Thin the seedlings as soon as they're big enough, either by placing individual plants into four-inch pots or about a dozen into an ice-cream container.

 - When they're about four inches high, and after the last of the frost, plant them out.